Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Introduction

 \item[(b).] $\ell_{\sys}^{\rm sep}(X)$ is achieved by a simple closed geodesic separating $X$ into $S_{1,1}\cup S_{g-1,1}$. \end{itemize} Then we have

 \end{theorem}

 The result in particular implies that for any $\epsilon>0$,

-\begin{rem*} We remark that the seemingly cumbersome upper and lower bounds $2\log g-4\log \log g\pm\omega(g)$ of $\ell_{\sys}^{\rm sep}(X)$ in the theorem above is related to the expected number of multi-geodesics of length less than $L$ on $X\in\M_g$ bounding a one-handle or a three-holed sphere, which is roughly $\frac{L^2e^\frac{L}{2}}{g}$.
+Although $\ell_{\sys}^{\rm sep}$ is unbounded on $\sM_g$ as introduced above, the very recent joint work \cite{PWX20} of H.\ Parlier with the second and third named authors of this paper shows that the expected value $\E[\lss]\sim 2\log g$ as $g\to \infty$ (\cf Section \ref{section questions}). \begin{rem*} We remark that the seemingly cumbersome upper and lower bounds $2\log g-4\log \log g\pm\omega(g)$ of $\ell_{\sys}^{\rm sep}(X)$ in the theorem above is related to the expected number of multi-geodesics of length less than $L$ on $X\in\M_g$ bounding a one-holed torus or a three-holed sphere, which is roughly $\frac{L^2e^\frac{L}{2}}{g}$.
 One may see the remark following Lemma \ref{E[N]} for more details. \end{rem*}

-In the subsequent subsections we discuss several applications of Theorem \ref{main} or the proof of Theorem \ref{main}.
+In the subsequent subsections we discuss applications of Theorem \ref{main} or the proof of Theorem \ref{main}.